Prapthi564/MPPC23-Power-Apps/lab1/README.md

     ![](../Media/T94.png)

-This process will take a couple of minutes, you can refresh the page by selecting the **Refresh** button in the command bar at the top.
+This process will take a couple of minutes.
+You can refresh the page by selecting the **Refresh** button in the command bar at the top.

 When finished, you can go to the [maker portal](https://make.powerapps.com) and select the right environment (`Prod`).
 If all went well, you should be able to see the `Deployment Pipeline Configuration` app in the Apps section in the maker portal.